syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/how-to-detect-merged-cells-in-Excel.md

 ---
 title: How to detect merged cells in Excel | XlsIO | Syncfusion
-description: This page shows how to detect merged cells in Excel using Syncfusion .NET Excel library (XlsIO).
+description: This page explains how to detect merged cells in an Excel document using Syncfusion .NET Excel library (XlsIO).
 platform: file-formats
 control: XlsIO
 documentation: UG